Prisoners starting churches: Philippi churches bring unique spin to prison ministry

 by Linley McCord on August 17, 2015 in great commission

 PARKER – After Southfork Baptist Church dwindled to 15 members, Pastor David LeFlore realized something needed to change in order to continue to reach the community.

 "Through lots of prayer and wondering how we're going to grow, Connie asked if we ever thought about a country church," LeFlore said, referring to his wife.
 He realized that the area was a piece of country near the city, and therefore would not be conducive to a city church.

 This is part of a growing trend in Baptist church life.
-A combination of a traditional/p>/p>... [continue]
+A combination of a traditional church and a cowboy church, country churches are for those who enjoy the relaxed, "come as you are... [continue]